Computing Services Available to Spring and Summer Undergraduate Students

 If you have a requirement for a high bandwidth activity, please communicate with us; this is the only way to ensure that your network service will remain uninterrupted.

-The computer lab has 8 PCs networked with access to the internet and the BML LAN - these PCs have many common software applications installed, including the Microsoft Office Suite, Acrobat Reader, several statistics packages, etc. Network drives have been mapped (see \\Chinook\Classes on lab computers) so students can save their work on the file server.
-Note that we do not guarantee the security of work saved locally on the computer lab machines, so students must save their work on the file server.
-As previously mentioned, directories for your specific class have been created in \\Chinook\Classes.
+The computer lab has 8 PCs networked with access to the internet and the BML LAN - these PCs have many common software applications installed, including the Microsoft Office Suite, Acrobat Reader, several statistics packages, etc. We do not guarantee the security of work saved locally on the computer lab machines, so students must save their work on other media.

 - Remember that the computer lab is a common use area, use the resources and the space mindfully with respect for your fellow students and other lab users.